Troubleshooting vRA upgrade – Aria Automation Series

 Minimum score300 (max 500)

 NOTE: As announced last May, it is no longer necessary to take an official course in order to take the exam.
-Costs have also been changed, now all exam types (VCTA/VCP/VCAP) have the same cost.
+Fees have also been changed, now all exam types (VCTA/VCP/VCAP) have the same price.

 Preparing for the exam